-- READ and COMPLETELY UNDERSTAND: - This manual. - The manuals provided with the power unit being used with this 4in1 bucket. - Read and understand all safety signs associated with the equipment being used - Know all your controls and know how to quickly stop all power unit movement, the 4in1 bucket movement, and the engine in case of an emergency.
+- READ and COMPLETELY UNDERSTAND: - This manual. - The manuals provided with the power unit being used with this 4IN1 bucket. - Read and understand all safety signs associated with the equipment being used. - Know all your controls and know how to quickly stop all power unit movement and the engine in case of an emergency